Budget Salary and Benefit Costs

 - The default value is Calendar for all personnel.

-- If you select Academic/Summer, appropriate fields will display for effort values.
+- If you select Academic/Summer, two fields will display for effort values.

 Months or Academic/Summer Months